Kartikesh001/cohort-learning/README.md

 # cohort-learning
-in this i will put the learnig of the cohort learnings for the blush up my skilla
+in this i will put the learnig of the cohort learnings for the blush up my skills for the MERN stack.